regional governing body

 I have a range of management experience in the health sector.
 I am a parent at Warden House Primary School.
 I am very pleased to be in a position where I can support the schools within Veritas MAT to provide the strongest support for their staff, pupils and community.

 Mr Rob Hackett - Headteacher and governor responsible for school standards.

 I am headteacher of Warden House Primary School in Deal.
 I have experience in mainstream and special education.
 I am proud to be headteacher of a National Support School and have a keen interest in mentoring for school leaders.

-Mrs Ann Taylor-Williams - Governor responsible for school standards.
+Mrs Ann Taylor-Williams - Governor responsible for school standards and SENd.

 I have a wide range of experience in education.
 I have been a teacher and am currently employed in the specialist teaching and learning service, supporting schools in provision for pupils with complex needs.
 I am delighted to be a governor within Veritas MAT and provide support to the schools within this trust.

 Mrs Ellie Hopkins - Governor